Resolving employment problems

 Employment Relations Act 2000, s 123

 If you’ve suffered sexual or racial harassment, the ERA can make recommendations to your employer on what to do about the harasser.
-This may include transferring them, taking disciplinary action, or taking rehabilitative action to prevent them harassing again (see: “Unfair treatment, discrimination or harassment at work”).
+This may include transferring them, taking disciplinary action, or taking rehabilitative action to prevent them from harassing again (see: “Unfair treatment, discrimination or harassment at work”).